 • Approaches with median or curbed barrier separating opposing traffic;

-Signal heads shall be aligned over the roadway as noted above, except that in this case, the near side signal head will be placed to the left of the median or barrier curb , typically back to back with the far left through signal head for opposing traffic.
+Signal heads shall be aligned over the roadway as noted above, except that in this case, the near side signal head will be placed to the left of the median or barrier curb , typically back to back with the far right through signal head for opposing traffic.

 C. Supplemental Signal Heads

 Supplemental signal heads may be used in the design when justifiable by engineering judgment.
 The following is a brief description of the justifications for installing supplemental heads:

 • Signal Heads for Stop line Definition;